theaman249/Lovelace/README.md

 cd frontend/Workbench

 2. Once inside Workbench, run the command ng serve --open
-3. Should you get an error relating to a material component or ngx cookie, run the folloring commands
+3. Should you get an error relating to a material component or ngx cookie, run the following commands

 npm add @angular/material